 Landmark youth climate trial begins in Montana

-Washington (AFP) – The first ever climate trial in the United States begins Monday in Montana, brought by young people suing the western state for violating their constitutional right to a "clean and healthful environment."
+Washington (AFP) – The first ever climate trial in the United States opened Monday in Montana, brought by young activists suing the state for violating their constitutional right to a "clean and healthful environment."

-Held v Montana is being closely watched because it could bolster similar litigation that is being pursued across the country, targeting both the fuel industry and governments.
+Held v.
+Montana is being closely watched as it could bolster similar cases across the country, with previous suits dismissed before being heard.

 The 16 plaintiffs, ranging in age from five to 22, said they have been harmed by the "dangerous impacts of fossil fuels and the climate crisis," with children "uniquely vulnerable" to its worsening impacts.